 The champions were willing to suffer, be miserable, and endure longer than the rest.
 It simply came down to them wanting it more.

-It’s meant to remind me what no matter what I to today, no matter how I perform, no matter how I feel, how I hurt, or how it ends, I have to wake up and live with myself, tomorrow.
-Tomorrow I will get to reflect on my own performance and I will inevitably wonder..
-“Could I have done better?”.
+It’s meant to remind me that no matter what I do today, no matter how I perform, no matter how I feel, how I hurt, or how it ends, I have to wake up and live with myself, tomorrow.
+Tomorrow I will get to reflect on my own performance and I will inevitably wonder: “Could I have done better?”

-Trust me when I say that there is nothing worse than knowing you had a shot at achieving your goals — only to give up, or back off, when it became hard..
-Knowing you could have won, but chose “easy”, instead.
+Trust me.
+There’s nothing worse than knowing you had a shot at achieving your goals only to give up.
+When it became hard, did you choose to win or did you choose easy.

-Dr. Phill has built an entire career trying to help people who fail the marshmallow test.
-Someone once asked him the difference between winners and losers — and he simply replied, “Winners are willing to pay a price that losers won’t pay.”.
-He wasn’t referring to athletes — he was talking about people who win and lose at life.
+Dr. Phil has built an entire career trying to help people who fail the marshmallow test.
+Someone once asked him the difference between winners and losers; he simply replied, “Winners are willing to pay a price that losers won’t pay.”
+He wasn’t referring to athletes, he was talking about people who win and lose at life.

-So the only question that matters is..
+So, there is only one question that matters.
 Are you willing to suffer today if it means having everything you want, tomorrow?
 Are you willing to pay the price that losers won’t pay?